nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/AY2122S2-CS2103-W17-1/tp/tree/master/src/main/java/seedu/contax/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S2-CS2103-W17-1/tp/tree/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of the [`MainWindow`](https://github.com/AY2122S2-CS2103-W17-1/tp/tree/master/src/main/java/seedu/contax/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S2-CS2103-W17-1/tp/tree/master/src/main/resources/view/MainWindow.fxml).

+There are exactly 3 `ListPanel<T>` in `MainWindow`, corresponding to each type of `Person`, `Appointment` and `Tag`.
+One of the `ListPanel<T>` is a subclass `ScheduleItemListPanel`, which handles the display logic specific to `Appointment` models.
+Each child of a `ListPanel<T>` implements the `RecyclableCard<T>` interface of the same type.

 The `UI` component,